jorbDehmel/oak/README.md

 T*                  | ^t
 template\<class T\> | \<t\>

-The last few entries show two things; That Oak does not have references or arrays (both are replaced with pointers), and that Oak has smart templating.
-Additionally note that there are no multi-word types (IE unsigned long long int) in Oak, and that pointers are moved to before the type they point to.
+The last few entries show two things; That `Oak` does not have references or arrays (both are replaced with pointers), and that `Oak` has smart templating.
+Additionally note that there are no multi-word types (IE unsigned long long int) in `Oak`, and that pointers are moved to before the type they point to.

 For instance,